YuvaanshKapila/MemeRater/README.md

 ## Project Purpose

-MemeRater was created to experiment with the application of AI to humor analysis.
+MemeRater was created to experiment with the application of AI to humour analysis.
 Traditional meme scoring relies on user voting or manual rules, but this project aims to build a data-driven meme evaluator by extracting both visual and textual features from memes.

 By combining OCR and deep learning inference directly in the browser, MemeRater allows users to get an automatic "meme rating" score for any uploaded meme image.
 It serves as a proof of concept for intelligent meme analytics.